- Why become an English major?

 5. What class should I take first?

 That depends.
-Many students become interested in declaring an English major on the Literature track because of a 100-level course in literature they have taken.
-However, if you already know that you want to major in English—even if it’s still a secret—it is important to take English 201 (“Close Reading”) as soon as possible.
+Many students become interested in declaring an English major on the Literature track because they have taken English 101 ("Reading Literature and Culture"), but many others first take a 300-level topic class if they have already completed one of the 20+ prerequisite courses offered by other departments.
+However, if you you already know that you want to major in English—even if it’s still a secret—it is important to take English 101 and 213 ("Research Methods in Literature and Creative Writing") as soon as possible.

 We highly encourage students to declare their English majors as soon as possible.
 Doing so will help accelerate the development of your writing, reading, discussion, and critical thinking skills, which will in turn strengthen your performance in other Willamette classes.
 Declaring early will give you more flexibility over the course of the major to take classes that especially interest you, and having that flexibility will make it easier for you to incorporate off-campus study programs.
 English majors also have special opportunities to meet visiting writers, attend lectures, win prizes, attend talks on graduate school, and participate in other activities or collaborative projects with faculty and fellow Bearcats.
 Getting in the loop early makes it easier for you to get the most from your time at W.U.